34N0/kirby-htmx-alpine-tailwind/README.md

 # 🐱 kirby-htmx-alpine-tailwind

-This template is a scaffold for fully managed sites with Kirby CMS as the backend and modern lightweight clients leveraging [Htmx](https://htmx.org/) and [AlpineJs](https://alpinejs.dev/).
-The stack is designed to function without JavaScript to offer strong backward compatibility and functionality with high-security clients (i.e., TOR Browser's highest security setting).
-To fully understand the security benefits and limitations of this template, research the involved technologies.
+This template is a scaffold for fully managed sites with [Kirby CMS](https://getkirby.com/) as the backend and modern lightweight clients leveraging [Htmx](https://htmx.org/) and [AlpineJs](https://alpinejs.dev/).

 ## Features